This no-cream asparagus soup is a great healthy soup that comes together quickly with fresh vegetables and simple seasoning.

 - Reserved asparagus tops

 - Heat olive oil in a large pot over medium heat.
 Add the garlic and onions.
-Cook and stir for 2 minutes until fragrant—season with ½ teaspoon salt.
+Cook and stir for 2 minutes until fragrant.

 - Add the asparagus.
-Cook and occasionally stir for 4-5 minutes—season with ½ teaspoon salt and ½ teaspoon black pepper (about 7 half turns with the peppermill).
+Cook and occasionally stir for 4-5 minutes—season with ½ teaspoon salt and a few pinches of black pepper.
 Then reserve about 5 asparagus tops to garnish the soup.

 - Stir in the chopped sweet potatoes.
 Then add the water and the bouillon cubes (crumble them before adding them to the pot).

 - Cover the pot to bring the liquid quickly to a steady simmer over medium-high heat.
 Then lower the heat to maintain a steady simmer for 15 minutes, pot half-covered or until potatoes are soft.
-Season again with ½ teaspoon of salt and black pepper.
+Season again with ½ teaspoon of salt and black pepper to taste.

 - Stir in baby spinach leaves.
 Cook and stir for 1 to 2 minutes or until wilted.